qgis/QGIS-Website/content/project/visual-changelogs/visualchangelog40/index.md

 ### Feature: QGIS Project Versioning in PostgreSQL

-For QGIS Projects that leverage the new functionality to be stored directly in PostgreSQL, automatic version control can be enabled, which allows users to save, load, edit, and restore historic copies of their project.
+For QGIS Projects that leverage the functionality to be stored directly in PostgreSQL, automatic version control can be enabled, which allows users to save, load, edit, and restore historic copies of their project.
 The process is mostly handled by a function and a trigger